28 January 2025 / Matt Blewitt

 If you’re ever unsure about responsibilities within your strata scheme, your strata manager or committee is the best place to start.
 Clear communication with the right people can help resolve issues quickly and keep your property in good condition.

-At ASSM, we have over 40 years of experience in strata management for residential, community, commercial and industrial properties.
+At ASSM, we have over 40 years of experience in strata management for residential, community, commercial and industrial properties, and we specialise in compliance.

 Are you looking for a reliable strata manager?
 Our team provides outstanding service and clear communication.
 The goal of everything we do is simple: to make life easier for you.